-The independent sample T-test was used to find out significant awareness differences between teachers who had prior training in special education and teachers who did not have prior training in the special education groups.
+The independent sample T-test was used to find out significant awareness differences between teachers who had prior training in special education and teachers who had not prior training in the special education groups.
 Significant differences were found between the groups in statement 44 and 62 (see Table 8).